section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 When you press these buttons, it should be the same as before.
 But, we can access the `channel` route prop in the Conference Screen.

-You can learn more about the `useNavigation` hook which is present in the starter code [here](https://reactnavigation.org/docs/use-navigation/).
+You can learn more about the `useNavigation` hook that is present in the starter code [here](https://reactnavigation.org/docs/use-navigation/).

 ### Setting up the video conference screen
 To use Agora, we need to install `react-native-agora`.
 There is a community managed package called `agora-rn-uikit` to help us build the UI.

 Here is the [GitHub Repository](https://github.com/AgoraIO-Community/ReactNative-UIKit) of `agora-rn-uikit`.

 Let's install both the packages.